 Jonathan can't believe what TAU is saying.
 With no other course and feeling guilty for not being there for his family, he sets out with his friends on a blind journey with TAU as their Sherpa.

 Just when he thinks he has found his family, another alien species, the Greys of Nardomon, abducts them.
 Unlike the Kronogons, the Greys have other plans in mind for his family.
 Jonathan asks what they could be.
 TAU suspects the worst.

 An unlikely pairing of two fishermen and a beautiful young woman/half-angel accompany Jonathan and TAU.
 To get back to heaven, Angelina must convert her hatred of Humans into helping Jonathan.
 The fact that she's an angel is no guarantee of success, for she has failed everyone since the beginning of her time on Earth.

 His human friends, too, are paralyzed with fear to face the Greys.
 Jonathan must stand alone against a resolute enemy as the odds unwind slowly against him – even with the return of TAU.

-  The Return of TAU is now available as an eBook on Amazon.com and as a paperback.
-You can also ask for it at your favorite book store.
+The Return of TAU is now available as an eBook for only $2.99 on Amazon.com for a limited time and as a paperback for $14.95.